Mackan2023/Literbox-of-Fenix/README.md

 I'm not an electrician/programmer/etc/ sometimes it's hard to understand.

-1 - firmware <first step to take with pico w>.
+1 - firmware <first step to take with stm32f1>.
 2 - Idé or worth to make it in software.
 3 - main.py <start from main.py read from 4-startup ?>